-(a) A best interests attorney shall advocate for a resolution of the proceeding consistent with the best interests of the child based on the facts relevant to the proceeding and according to criteria established by law related to the purposes of the proceeding.
+(b)(a) A best interests attorney shall advocate for a resolution of the proceeding consistent with the best interests of the child based on the according to criteria established by law and based on the circumstances and needs of the child and other facts relevant to the proceeding and according to criteria established by law related to the purposes of the proceeding.

-(b) A best interests attorney, in a manner appropriate to the child's developmental level, shall:
+(b)(c) A best interests attorney, in a manner appropriate to the child's developmental level, shall:

-- (1) explain the role of the best interests attorney to the child; and - (2) inform the child that, in providing assistance to the court, the attorney may use information that the child gives to the attorney. - (c) If the child desires, the best interests attorney shall present any expressed objectives of the child in the proceeding to the court by a method that is appropriate in light of the purpose of the proceeding and the impact on the child. - (d) A best interests attorney is not bound by the child's expressed objectives but shall consider the child's objectives, the reasons underlying those objectives, and the child's developmental level, in determining what to advocate. - (e) A best interests attorney may not disclose or be compelled to disclose information relating to the representation of the child except as permitted by [insert reference to this state's rules of professional conduct], but the attorney may use such information, including communications received from the child in confidence, for the purpose of performing the duties of a best interests attorney without disclosing that the child was the source of the information.
+(1) explain the role of the best interests attorney to the child; and

+(2) inform the child that, in providing assistance to the court, the attorney may use information that the child gives to the attorney.

+(c)(d) If the child desires, the best interests attorney shall present any expressed objectives of the child in the proceeding to the court by a method that is appropriate in light of the purpose of the proceeding and the impact on the child.

+(d)(e) A best interests attorney is not bound by the child's expressed objectives but shall consider the child's objectives, the reasons underlying those objectives, and the child's developmental level, in determining what to advocate.

+(e)(f) A best interests attorney may not disclose or be compelled to disclose information relating to the representation of the child except as permitted by [insert reference to this state's rules of professional conduct], but the attorney may use such information, including communications received from the child in confidence, for the purpose of performing the duties of a best interests attorney without disclosing that the child was the source of the information.

-(b) The separate duties of the best interests attorney are set forth in [insert reference to rule of court or administrative guideline].
+(b)(c) The separate duties of a best interests attorney are set forth in [insert reference to rule of court or administrative guideline].